Sumanth947/Flutter-Internship-Assignment-Simple-Local-Music-Player-/README.md

 Simple Local Music Player
+A straightforward Flutter app to pick and play local MP3 files with essential playback features and clean UI.

 Features
-Pick MP3 files from device storage (restricted to .mp3 files).
+Select MP3 files from device storage with file picker (restricted to .mp3).

+Displays:

-Display track title (from filename).
+Track title (extracted from filename).

+Artist as "Unknown Artist" (no metadata extraction).

+Basic playback controls:

-Play, pause, and resume music playback.
+Play, pause, and resume.

-Seek to any position within the track using a slider.
+Seek bar with draggable slider.

-Show current playback time and total duration.
+Display current playback time and total duration.

-Playback stops and resets to start upon track completion.
+Playback resets to start on track completion, ready to replay.

-Switch and play different selected songs smoothly.
+Smoothly switch and play different songs without app restart.

-Basic error handling with user-friendly messages.
+Error handling with user-friendly messages.

-Uses Provider for state management and clean separation of logic/UI.
+State management using Provider for clean separation of logic and UI.

-How to Run
+Getting Started
+Prerequisites
+Flutter SDK installed (check Flutter installation guide)

+Android/iOS device or emulator

+Installation and Running
-Clone the repository.
+Clone the repository:

+git clone <your-repo-url>
+cd <repo-folder>
+Get Flutter dependencies:

-Run flutter pub get to install dependencies.
+flutter pub get

-Connect an Android/iOS device or launch an emulator.

-Run the app with flutter run.
+Run the app on your device or emulator:

+text
+flutter run
-Use the "Pick MP3" button to select a local music file and control playback through the UI.
+Use the Pick MP3 button in the app to select and play music files.